About

 A club built around meetings, mentoring, and member work

-Chicago Woodturners is for people who want regular demonstrations, instant gallery critique, mentors, and the chance to keep talking shop with other turners.
-Here is the short version of how the club works, how it grew, and where it fits in the wider AAW network.
+Chicago Woodturners is a long-running Chicago-area AAW chapter for people who want regular demonstrations, practical help, and useful feedback from other turners.
+This page gives the short version of how the club works, how it grew, and why the AAW connection matters.

 Good fit for Beginners through experienced turners